PhilipVigus/CV/README.md

 **DERA/QinetiQ**

-_New Business Support Administrator_ (February 2002 – August 2003)
+_Business Development_ (February 2002 – August 2003)

 - Liaising with external organisations and acting as the main point of contact for customers

 _Research Scientist_ (July 2000 – January 2002)

-- Carrying out defense research and evaluation using computer simulations
+- Designing, implementing and using computer simulations

 **Quidnunc**